 It usually goes away by itself gradually.
 At the same time, you can use different cosmetic remedies to improve the appearance of affected skin.
 If moisturizers do not help, your doctor may prescribe medicated creams and ointments that help to remove dead cells.
 Such creams contain in its composition alpha hydroxyl acid, lactic acid, retinoid, which moisturizes and softens dry skin.

 Regular use of medicated creams can improve the appearance of the skin.
 However, after the termination of the procedure, the symptoms often return.
 And even after treatment, follicular keratosis has the tendency to persist for many years.
 By the way, the book “Banish My Bumps – Get Rid Of Your Keratosis Pilaris” presents the unique and very effective treatment for follicular keratosis.
-Be sure to download Angela Steinberg eBook by clicking on the link at the bottom of the page!!
+Be sure to download Angela Steinberg’s PDF guide by clicking on the download button on this page.

 Treatment of actinic keratosis